James-QiuHaoran/Tools/openwhisk.md

 4. Install Go
 - The CLI of OpenWhisk is written in Go language.
 If the CLI is what you are interested, you need to install Go as well.

+5. Install npm

-5. Import the project to IntelliJ
+6. Import the project to IntelliJ